jcrist/venv-pack/docs/source/index.rst

 Venv-Pack
 ==========

-``venv-pack`` is a command line tool for creating relocatable `virtual environments <https://docs.python.org/3/library/venv.html>`__.
-This is useful for deploying code in a consistent environment.
+``venv-pack`` is a command-line tool for packaging `virtual environments
+<https://docs.python.org/3/library/venv.html>`__ for distribution.
+This is
+useful for deploying code in a consistent environment.

 Supports virtual environments created using: